Dawūd al-Qayṣarī

 Dawūd al-Qayṣarī (c.
 1260) was an early Ottoman Sufi scholar, philosopher and mystic.
 He was born in Kayseri, in central Anatolia and was the student of the Iranian scholar, Abd al-Razzaq Kāshānī (d.
 1329).

 He was the author of over a dozen philosophical texts, many of which are still important textbooks in Shi'ite religious schools.
-The most important is the commentary on Ibn al-'Arabi's Fusus al-Hikam and his criticism of Ibn al-Farid's poetry.
+The most important is the commentary on Ibn al-'Arabi's Fusus al-Hikam and his criticism of Ibn al-Farid's critics.
 Sultan Orhan Gazi built a school for him in the town of İznik, the first case of an Ottoman state-established medrese.